SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/ms-data-broker.md

 ![New Data-Broker Alarms](/images/users-guide/enterprise-tenant/et-new-data-broker-alarms.png)

 {{< c8y-admon-info >}}
-Refer to the *Messaging Service Installation & operations guide* to find out more about how these parameters can be configured.
+Refer to the *Messaging Service Installation & Operations Guide* to find out more about how these parameters can be configured.
 {{< /c8y-admon-info >}}